SS7078 - Crime Control and Community Safety (2023/24)

 3. Use reflection and analysis to understand and develop further their own area of expertise within the field of crime control and community safety (as applicable)

-5. Be conversant with pertinent conceptual frameworks 6.
-Have an advanced awareness of 'best practice' in relation to crime control and community safety.
+5. Have an advanced awareness of 'best practice' in relation to crime control and community safety.

 Crawford, A. (2006).
 'Networked governance and the post-regulatory state?
 Steering, rowing and anchoring the provision of policing and security.
 Theoretical Criminology, 10(4), 449-479